vargo-james/quick-test/README.md

   on my own machine (Debian 'jessie' with GCC 6.3).
 I plan to use the new overload of std::for_each at some point after C++17 comes out, so that will certainly break on some old compilers.

+## Installation

+  This is just one header file.
+If you want to test it, get the makefile and the frameword_test.cpp file and put them in the directory  with ttest.h.
+  Then from that directory run

+    $ make && make clean

+  You should get a single message that says `Success`.
+If you don't then either your compiler does not support C++11, or I am stumped.
+  You could post your error message to Issues.

 ## A Brief Explanation